 The “Brick” Benefits

 Along with the online coursework, Denver Online High School also has a physical learning lab at Smedley Learning Center (4250 Shoshone Street, Denver, CO 80211) where students receive extra face-to-face support.
 The learning lab is open five days a week for students to use school computers or receive personalized attention from tutors and teachers.
 Students may also always schedule face-to-face meetings with their teachers and advisors at this location.
-Denver Online High School has also implemented Connection Days for students to meet with students in their grade.
-All 9th/10th graders meet once every week on Thursdays and 11th/12th graders meet every other Friday.
+Denver Online High School has also implemented Connection Days and Grad Prep Fridays for students to meet with students in their grade.
+All 9th/10th/11th graders meet once every week on Tuesday for their Connection Day and 12th graders meet every other Friday for Grad Prep Friday.
 This helps students feel connected to one another while also providing them valuable time to complete state testing and coursework, meet with their teachers and advisor, and participate in service based and college/career readiness activities.
-While students who are exceptionally busy or live too far away can opt out of Connection Days, these times are extremely beneficial to helping most students feel known and engaged in their school.
+While students who are exceptionally busy or live too far away can opt out of these in-person days, these times are extremely beneficial to helping most students feel known and engaged in their school.

 Denver Online High School’s brick and mortar location also creates spaces to host special events and meetings for clubs.
 As a result, students can use the physical and virtual spaces that Denver Online High School provides to create a very personalized educational experience.